RodrigoPalazon/rodrigo_website/README.md

       https://www.w3schools.com/jquery/jquery_hide_show.asp

       The example from the official documentation was used as a model to collapse and uncollapse the toggle menu.
-This solution was chosen because some of the item in the the toggle menu are anchor links to another part from the index.html, making the toggle menu uncollapsable by itself when some item in the menu was clicked.
+This solution was chosen because some of the items in the toggle menu are anchor links to another part from the index.html, making the toggle menu not collapsable by itself when some item in the menu was clicked.

 ### Content